 The library offers a variety of orientation options for faculty and students.
-Traditional, on-ground library orientations are offered in the library computer labs at the Lonas and Parkside campuses.
-Faculty may also request their subject librarian provide the orientation session in the classroom; this option works well for courses and programs that require each student to bring a personal laptop to the classroom.
+Traditional, on-ground library orientations are offered at the Lonas, Parkside, and Asheville campuses.
+Faculty at these campuses and at the Nashville campus may also request their librarian provide the orientation session in the classroom; this option works well for courses and programs that require each student to bring a personal laptop to the classroom.

-Faculty at learning sites with a Resource Center may direct their students to take the online Library Orientation Course available in Canvas.
+Faculty at other campuses may request a virtual library orientation.
+Contact your subject librarian for more information and scheduling.
+Alternatively, faculty can direct their students to take the online Library Orientation Course available in Canvas.
 The course may be assigned as optional, as an assignment, or as extra credit.

 Faculty at Lonas and Parkside may request a library orientation for the students in a specific course.
 Library orientations are recommended for students enrolled in introductory classes such as College Management, Introduction to Physical Therapist Assistant, Fundamentals of Healthcare, Introduction to Professional Nursing, Introduction to Business, Introduction to Criminal Justice, and Foundations of Education classes.

 These introductory orientations teach students how to make the best use of the resources available in the South College libraries.
 Class lecture is followed by a hands-on demonstration of both print and electronic resources.
 New Physician Assistant, Pharmacy, and Physical Therapy cohorts receive an orientation during their program orientation, and can participate in the hands-on section by using their laptops.

 To schedule a library orientation at Lonas or Parkside:

 Click the "Reservations" tab at the top of the library homepage.
 Select the appropriate library computer lab reservation form.
 The completed form will be forwarded to the appropriate program librarian.
 Library staff will contact you to confirm your orientation; your program librarian may contact you for additional information to prepare for the orientation.